-- Output Current Range All charging ports shall be capable of output currents up to at least 350 ADC-(see Figure 3). - Output Current Limit The output current may be limited below 350 ADC based on the output voltage as long as the output power can reach the 150-kW minimum required level (see Figure 3).

-- Operating Temperature Range EVSE shall be capable of operating at full power over an ambient temperature range of -10° to 120° Fahrenheit. - Emergency Stop All Sites must be equipped with one or more site-level emergency stop (E-Stop) button(s) that will remove power from the charging ports when operated.
+- Output Current Range All charging ports shall be capable of output currents up to at least 350 ADC. - Output Current Limit The output current may be limited below 350 ADC based on the output voltage as long as the output power can reach the 150-kW minimum required level. - Operating Temperature Range EVSE shall be capable of operating over an ambient temperature range of -10° to 120° Fahrenheit. - Emergency Stop All Sites must be equipped with one or more site-level emergency stop (E-Stop) button(s) that will remove power from the charging ports when operated.
 The E-Stop button(s) must either be: 1) located in a publicly accessible location and clearly marked, or 2) located on-site in a location that is: a) staffed by site personnel at all times that charging ports are available for use, and b) within line of sight of the charging ports.
 The E-Stop button(s) shall also comply with all local fire codes. - Physical Protection All EV chargers, electrical infrastructure, and other equipment shall be protected from being hit by vehicles from inside and outside of the Site. - Each port must be equipped with an SAE CCS 1 connector. - Each port shall also be capable of connecting to and charging vehicles equipped with charging ports compliant with the North American Charging Standard (NACS), using a connector that meets the physical, electrical, functional, safety, and performance requirements of SAE International J3400 NACS Electric Vehicle Coupler Technical Information Report (SAE J3400_202312, issued December 18, 2023.
 This can be accomplished via a second cord with NACS connector or by providing a permanently attached adapter required to be kept in good working order which allows for charging an NACS compliant vehicle via the SAE CCS 1 connector.
-Proposers shall indicate in their Proposals the starting date (month, year) in which they expect to provide NACS charging capability at all installed ports.
-KYTC will take this into consideration in the evaluation process.
-The operational date for NACS charging capability shall be no later than January 1, 2025. - As stated in Section 3.5.1 above, a BESS may be used to supplement grid power if the utility feed to the EVSE Station is less than 150 kW per port if the following criteria are met: 1) EVSE Stations are projected to have less than 100% utilization by 2032 in Kentucky's 2023 EV Infrastructure Deployment Plan.
+Proposers are required to provide NACS compatibility at all installed ports from the start of the Operational Periods. - As stated in Section 3.6.1 above, a BESS may be used to supplement grid power if the utility feed to the EVSE Station is less than 150 kW per port if the following criteria are met: 1) EVSE Stations are projected to have less than 100% utilization by 2032 in Kentucky's 2023 EV Infrastructure Deployment Plan.
 2) BESS minimum continuous input power rating and storage capacity meet the minimum requirements for the given Designated Zone where the EVSE Station and BESS are located, as defined in Table 3 below.

 Note in Table 3 that the required minimum usable capacity of the required BESS is a function of both the projected utilization and the installed grid capacity.
-When the installed grid capacity falls between two values on the table, the required battery minimum usable capacity may be interpolated as the median of linearly between the two nearest values.
+When the installed grid capacity falls between two values on the table, the required battery minimum usable capacity may be interpolated linearly between the two nearest values.